Skip to content

 3. 🥉 Vintage-inspired cameo with modern twist

-Sometimes the best way to learn is to have a problem you actually care about solving.
+And somewhere in there, I learned more about Bayesian statistics than any textbook taught me.
+Sometimes the best way to learn is to have a problem you actually care about.

 Previous: Part 2 - TrueSkill Demystified